StefaniakChristopher/JavaFXMavenExampleApp/README.md

 2. JDK
 3. Maven - put the folder in Program Files and add the "bin" subdirectory of that folder into your PATH variable

-TO RUN: type the command "mvn clean javafx:run"
+TO RUN: type the command "mvn clean javafx:run" while in the project directory